osohq/oso/docs/content/any/project/changelogs/NEXT.md

 ##### `SQLAlchemyOso` object provides a unified interface for `Oso` and `OsoRoles`

-The `SQLAlchemyOso` object is now available to simplify the initializaiton of Oso for SQLAlchemy.
+The `SQLAlchemyOso` object is now available to simplify the initialization of Oso for SQLAlchemy.

 Now, instead of the following: